dagger/dagger/sdk/typescript/README.md

 ## What is the Dagger TypeScript SDK?

-The Dagger TypeScript SDK contains everything you need to develop CI/CD pipelines in TypeScript of Javascript, and run them on any OCI-compatible container runtime.
+The Dagger TypeScript SDK contains everything you need to develop CI/CD pipelines in TypeScript or Javascript, and run them on any OCI-compatible container runtime.

 ## Install